 Lemon Yogurt Sauce is a zesty citrus sauce with serious tang!
-Freshly flavored with a creamy texture popped with sprinkles of lemon zest, This is a quick and easy sauce to pair with chicken, fish and everything you can think of!
+Freshly flavored with a creamy texture popped with sprinkles of lemon zest.
+This yogurt lemon sauce is a quick and easy sauce that pairs well with chicken, fish, anything and everything you can think of!

 As you can see, the recipe calls for: